You can have the best idea possible for a SaaS product, but if you don’t have good strategies for UI and UX, then you’ll only churn customers.

 Onboarding and getting users set up to successfully achieve what they’d like to do with your app is a big deal.
 You need to provide enough upfront that a user can clearly see how they will derive value from your app, but not so much that the user is overwhelmed.
 You also need to be careful that when you’re limiting upfront information, it is as relevant as possible for your target users.

 We see some SaaS make the mistake of requiring the user to enter information or go through a step that isn’t relevant to them at all.
 If there is no option to skip the step, then that user will probably disappear.

-Another mistake is to neglect designing the pathway through the app in a logical way.
+Another mistake is to neglect to design the pathway through the app in a logical way.
 You could look at it like a series of doors.
 The user gets to pick a door when they enter, which may lead to more doors, however, no matter which way they go, the pathway should be clear and logical.
-Users experience is impacted when you go through door C expecting to get option A, but end up with option Z instead.
+Users’ experience is impacted when they go through door C expecting to get option A, but end up with option Z instead.

 The ability to customize the appearance of the app to suit the user’s own work habits can be a great way to engage them if it is possible to do.
 For example, apps like Trello allow users to set up their own preferences and create flows to suit themselves.

 Slack is another example of a SaaS which allows users to customize their appearance and preferences.
 When a user is able to mold an app to fit their business practices or workflow, there’s a better chance they’ll adopt it going forward.